 - You Gotta Have Blue Hair: Her hair is teal colored.

 Voiced by: Michiru Yuimoto (VN), Ayaka Fukuhara (2017 Anime) (Japanese), Madeleine Morris (English)

 The head of the Kendo Club.
 Unyielding and masculine, she and Ren share a rather masochistic relationship.
 Unlike the infamous Ren, Kasumi is cheerful and sociable, her fame further amplified by her national-level fencing skills.
 She has a generally rough personality, but when it comes to Ren, she's prone to worrying and being fussy.
 She has a tendency to try and act the older sister from time to time, but she neither looks, nor feels the part.

-- Angrish: At one point she get so pissed off that she fails to form any sort of coherent sentences.
+- Angrish: When she spots that Marie is naked together with Ren in his bed she get so pissed off that she fails to form any sort of coherent sentences.

 - The Atoner: In her own route, Rusalka sadistically tortures her and reminds her of all the murders she committed under Mercurius's influence.
 As a result, her goal becomes trying to free Ren from his struggles so that she can go to hell in peace.